olivernormand/reglex-models/SHOULD_EXTRACT_PROMPT.md

 1. A requirement for the local authority to do something.
 2. A requirement for an employee within the local authority to do something.
 3. A conditional requirement for a local authority or employee to do something.
-3. An expansion of existing responsibilities of the local authority to additional people or categories.
+4. An expansion of existing responsibilities of the local authority to additional people or categories.
+5. Where a local authority has an enforcement or compliance role for another organisation.

 Duties on a local authority do not include:
 1. Definitional statements